Shaked35/Genome-AC-GAN/README.md

-# Genome-AC-GAN: Genotype With Auxiliary Classifier GANs
+# Genome-AC-GAN: Enhancing Synthetic Genotype Generation through Auxiliary Classification

 This Git repository contains an implementation of the article titled "Genome-AC-GAN: Enhancing Synthetic Genotype Generation through Auxiliary Classification" The repository provides tools and code to train the Genome-AC-GAN model with various configurations and conduct evaluations and comparisons with other models.